It doesn’t get much better than a moment of delight on social media.

 2. Use a social media inbox

-Ok, we’ve mentioned tools like Buffer Reply a few times now, and for good reason: when it comes to social media monitoring, it’s very important to capture all your brand mentions.
-Third-party tools like Reply can make this much easier.
+When it comes to social media monitoring, it’s very important to capture all your brand mentions.
+Third-party tools can make this much easier.

 Ideally, with social media monitoring, you’ll want to get all